Dauchingen

-Dauchingen is a municipality in the district of Schwarzwald-Baar in Baden-Württemberg, Germany.
+Dauchingen (Low Alemannic: Dauchinge) is a municipality in the district of Schwarzwald-Baar in Baden-Württemberg, Germany.

 History

 Some of the earliest evidence of human habitation of the area of Dauchingen are Roman and suggest a villa rustica from between the years 88 to 138 AD.
 The first settlements in the area however are Alemanni and dates to 270 AD.
 The first documentation of a settlement at Dauchingen comes from 1092 and refers to it "Tuchingen", a property of St. George's Abbey in the Black Forest.
 Ownership of Dauchingen passed to the Duchy of Zähringen, whose ruling house went extinct in 1218, and then to the County of Urach, and then to County of Fürstenberg.
 In 1405, the Fürstenbergs renounced their claim to Dauchingen in favor of the County of Zollern.
 The town was sold in 1479 by Gregor von Roggwil of Constance to the Free Imperial City of Rottweil.

 In 1803, Rottweil was mediatized to the Electorate of Württemberg, and Dauchingen thus became a possession of Württemberg.
 The town was assigned in 1806 or 1808 to Oberamt Rottweil.
 In October 1810, the now Kingdom of Württemberg ceded Dauchingen to the Grand Duchy of Baden per the Baden-Württemberg Border Treaty of 1810.
 Dauchingen was assigned to the district of Villingen.
 As part of the 1973 Baden-Württemberg district reform, that district was dissolved and replaced with the new Schwarzwald-Baar district, to which Dauchingen was assigned.
 The town of Dauchingen began a steady spread to the south in the latter half of the 1970s.